Steve-Fenton/TypeSpec/README.md

 loaded and executed on the fly without converting the text into an intermediate language or framework.
 This should allow tests to be written using any unit testing framework - or even without one.

+## Version 2.0.0

+This version contains some breaking changes, although these are all improvements.

+Please see the revised examples below, and in the example projects to see how to write steps using decorators.

+Raise an issue or question if you get stuck.

 ## Specifications